flutterwtf/mcp_flutter/mcp_server_dart/README.md

-  --dart-vm-port                Port for Dart VM connection (default: 8181) --resources                   Enable resources support (default: true) --images                      Enable images support (default: true) --save-images-to-files        Save captured images as files in temporal folder instead of returning base64 data (default: false)
-  --dumps                       Enable dumps support (default: false) --await-dnd                   Wait until DND connection is established (default: false).
+  --dart-vm-port                Port for Dart VM connection (default: 8181) --resources                   Enable resources support (default: true) --images                      Enable images support (default: true) --save-images        Save captured images as files in temporal folder instead of returning base64 data (default: false) --dumps                       Enable dumps support (default: false) --await-dnd                   Wait until DND connection is established (default: false).
 Do not use with Windsurf.
 Workaround for MCP Clients which don't support tools updates.
 Important: some clients doesn't support it.
 Use with caution. (disable for Windsurf, works with Cursor)
   --log-level                   Logging level (default: critical)